obsxrver/ComfyUI-Distributed/README.md

   "host": "192.168.1.100",
   "port": 8190,
   "enabled": true,
-  "extra_args": "--enable-cors-header"
+  "extra_args": "--enable-cors-header --listen"
 }
 ```

+Ensure remote workers:
+- Are started with `--listen --enable-cors-header`
-Ensure remote workers are started with `--enable-cors-header` and are accessible from the master instance.
+- Are accessible from the master instance
+- Have the same models and custom nodes installed

 ## Workflow Integration

-The Multi-GPU Collector node integrates seamlessly with existing ComfyUI workflows:
+### Basic Setup

-1. Connect the node after your image generation pipeline
+1. Add "Multi-GPU Collector" node after your image generation pipeline
-2. The node will automatically detect batch sizes and distribute work
+2. The node automatically handles distribution and collection
-3. All GPUs will process their assigned batches in parallel
-4. Results are collected and passed to the next node as a single batch

-### Important Node Requirements

-- **Batch Node**: Your workflow must include a node with the title "BATCH" or "BATCH SIZE" (case-insensitive).
-This is required for the Multi-GPU system to detect the batch size for distribution.
-- The system will show an error if no batch node with the correct title is found.
+3. Connect subsequent nodes normally - they'll receive the combined batch

+### Seed Distribution
+This node is optional, it will help you control seeds across workers.
+Without it, you will generate exactly the same workflow as the master (same seed):
+1. Add "Multi-GPU Seed" node(s) before your samplers
+2. Connect the seed output to your sampling node(s)
+3. Each GPU will automatically use different seeds:
+   - Master: original seed
+   - Worker 0: seed + 1
+   - Worker 1: seed + 2
+   - etc.

+### Result Ordering
+Images are returned in a predictable order:
+1. All images from master (in batch order)
+2. All images from worker 1 (in batch order)
+3. All images from worker 2 (in batch order)
+4. etc.

+## API Endpoints

+The extension provides REST API endpoints for integration:

+- `GET /multigpu/config` - Retrieve current configuration
+- `POST /multigpu/config/update_worker` - Enable/disable a worker
+- `POST /multigpu/config/update_setting` - Update configuration settings
+- `POST /multigpu/prepare_job` - Prepare a multi-GPU job
+- `POST /multigpu/clear_memory` - Clear VRAM on workers
+- `POST /multigpu/job_complete` - Worker callback for job completion

 ## API Endpoints